onox/orka/docs/numerics/integrators.md

 then you must compute the derivative at time `:::ada T + DT`.
 In this case you must keep track of `T` yourself and add it to the given `DT`.

-The returned value must be added to Y to perform the numerical integration.
+The returned change must be added to the old value to perform the numerical integration.

 For example, to numerically compute the position and velocity of an object using the momentum and the inverse of the mass: